 Roy Yamaguchi is one of the OG Hawaiian chefs responsible for putting Hawaiian fusion cuisine on the global culinary map.
 At the original Roy’s in Hawaii Kai, guests have enjoyed fresh Hawaiian fare in a contemporary setting with stunning views of Maunalua Bay for the last 25 years.

 The Waikiki location is popular, but Roy’s in Hawaii Kai has a better view.
 We recommend getting the excellent short rib or the Misoyaki butterfish as entrees.
-For appetizers, you can’t go wrong with the purple sweet potato bisque and a few fresh salads.
+For appetizers, you can’t go wrong with the purple sweet potato bisque and a few fresh salads; choose your own adventure.

 As for dessert– be sure not to miss their gluten-free chocolate soufflé and the signature pineapple upside-down cake, which takes 30 minutes to make.
-Roy’s is open for dinner only, and they are good at accommodating kids.
+Worth the wait!

 Morimoto Asia Waikiki (For Iron Chef Lovers)

-The flagship of Iron Chef Morimoto’s Hawaii arm is Morimoto Asia Waikiki, a pan-Asian dim sum, sushi, and large plates restaurant known for its exceptionally good take on a Bronzino (they butterfly the fish like it’s a piece of origami paper).
+The flagship of Iron Chef Morimoto’s Hawaii arm is Morimoto Asia Waikiki, a pan-Asian dim sum, sushi, and large plates restaurant known for its exceptionally good take on a Bronzino.
+(Seriously: they butterfly the fish like it’s a piece of origami paper!)

 Come for sunset around 5:30 PM and be sure to order the signature sticky ribs as an appetizer; the duck caesar salad is also great.
 Downstairs, Morimoto’s ramen and sake bar, Momosan, is a lesser-known, cheaper option for a fairly-priced, casual dinner.